Harrison25000/Holiday-Share/README.md

 <h4> Future concepts </h4>

-- linked into things like: Print a book of your holiday pictures.
+- Linked into things like: Print a book of your holiday pictures.
 - Made into an app.